jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; (iv)  An email address at which the Initial Development Team can be contacted.

-&ensp; &ensp; (2)  A notice of reliance must be filed with the Commission in electronic format through the Commission’s Electronic Data Gathering, Analysis, and Retrieval System (EDGAR) in accordance with EDGAR rules set forth in Regulation S-T.
+&ensp; &ensp; (2)  A notice of reliance must be filed with the Ontario Securities Commission in electronic format through the Commission’s electronic system for the official filing of documents by public companies and investment funds across Canada (SEDAR) in accordance with SEDAR rules set forth in National Instrument 13-101, Multilateral Instrument 13-102 and the SEDAR Filer Manual published by the Canadian Securities Administrators.

-**(d)  Limitation.**  The exemption provided in paragraph (a) of this section does not apply to the provisions of Section 12(a)(2) or Section 17 of the Securities Act of 1933.
+**(d)  Limitation.**  The exemption provided in paragraph (a) of this section does not apply to the provisions of Sections 130.1, 132, 132.1, 134,  [Section 12(a)(2) - Section 12(a)(2) creates liability for any person who offers or sells a security through a prospectus or an oral communication containing a material misrepresentation or omission] or [Section 17 - Section 17 of the 33 Act is an anti-fraud provision applicable to the initial sale or issuance of securities] of the Securities Act (Ontario).

 **(e)  Duration of Exemption.**  The relief provided by this section will expire three years from the date the notice of reliance was filed.